 Step 8: Steam Tamales

-Put the water into the steamer, put Tamales standing, do not let them come into contact with water, cover with corn husks, and steam for about 40 minutes until tamales are cooked.
+You should use a quality tamale steamer, put the water into the tool, then place tamales into it.
+Do not let them come into contact with water, cover with corn husks, and steam for about 40 minutes until the tamales are cooked.

 You should let Tamales cool for 10 to 15 minutes before eating to stiff and better.

 Here I give you a video on how to make pork tamales at home; you can watch and follow it.

 You can make tamales according to many different recipes, and it’s not too difficult to make a batch of vegetarian tamales for dieters.

 Here I suggest you making mushroom tamales for vegetarians with the following ingredients: